Fellowship Director: R. Gregory Bociek, MD

 The majority of the experiences are conducted at:

 (1) The Nebraska Medical Center hospital and clinics

 (3) We also have additional outpatient clinics at Bellevue Medical Center and the Cancer Center at Village Point in West Omaha.

-In 2017, the Fred and Pamela Buffett Cancer Center will open on the main campus.
-This new facility will bring together clinicians, researchers and patients in one location.
+In June 2017, the Fred and Pamela Buffett Cancer Center opened on the main campus.
+This new facility serves as both a treatment center and around-the-clock urgent-care-type facility for those battling cancer bringing together clinicians, researchers and patients in one location.